 IPL 2021: DC, CSK, RCB & KKR qualify for play-offs

-New Delhi: Delhi Capitals (DC), Chennai Super Kings (CSK), and Royal Challengers Bangalore (RCB) and Kolkata Knight Riders (KKR) have qualified for the playoffs of 2021 Indian Premier League 2021, being played in UAE.
+New Delhi, Oct 8 (IANS) Delhi Capitals (DC), Chennai Super Kings (CSK), and Royal Challengers Bangalore (RCB) and Kolkata Knight Riders (KKR) have qualified for the playoffs of 2021 Indian Premier League 2021, being played in UAE.

 While Chennai Super Kings will be looking for their fourth IPL title, Delhi Capitals and Royal Challengers Bangalore are eyeing their maiden crown.
 Kolkata Knight Riders will be aiming for their third title.